Business Innovation is not about being book smart, but becoming life smart.

 Are you passionate about solving problems?

 You design solutions.
 New, creative and different solutions.
-Consider concept designs for social issues, on both big and small scales.
+Think about concept designs for social small and large-scale challenges.
 A process or strategy that enhances people management within a small company.
 Or, think about an improved product or service to attract different target groups.

 Do you like to get your hands dirty?

 You execute or implement business cases, plans, ideas and solutions.
-You adopt a hands-on mentality and make actual changes in your own professional field of expertise.
+You possess a hands-on mentality and create actual change within your own professional field of expertise.
 Business Innovation is more than just planning: you create your own opportunities.

-Business: Strategy & Marketing, Communication, HR, Operations, Finance
+Business: Strategy & Marketing, Communication, Operations, New Business Models, Social and Business Innovation.

-Innovation: Design, Concept development, Innovation strategies, Research & Discovery, Creative thinking
+Innovation: Design, Concept development, Innovation strategies, Research & Discovery, Creative Thinking, Design Thinking, Concept Development, Research & Discovery.

 Internationalisation: Cultural anthropology, Global Market, Business English, International Business, Cross-cultural Communication